Saving Your Work

 After logging into the VMware Horizon Client, but before launching your MyVLab session, right click the MyVLab box and click Settings, then in the new window, select the Sharing tab.
 Here you can change/add folders to be shared with your remote sessions, as well as enable the option to connect your removable devices such as USB drives as well.

 With the VMware Horizon Client open, click on the VMware Horizon Client menu in the menu bar and select Preferences....
 In the new window, select the sharing tab.
 Here you can modify the shared folder and add more if needed.

 When to use?

-You can use your client drives as storage for saving and loading small files for use in MyVlab.
-Also, if you need to take your work outside the MyVLab or the Genlabs environments (e.g. to submit your work) you can copy or save your files to your client drives to take your work to go.
+You can use your client shared folders as storage for saving and loading small files for use in MyVlab.
+Also, if you need to take your work outside the MyVLab or the Genlabs environments (e.g. to submit your work) you can copy or save your files to these folders to take your work to go.